dieghernan/dieghernan.github.io/collections/_posts/2022-05-25-tidyterra.md

 <img src="https://dieghernan.github.io/assets/img/blog/20220525_volcano-1.webp" title="plot of chunk 20220525_volcano" alt="plot of chunk 20220525_volcano" width="100%" />

-This represents the topographic information of one of the volcanoes of Auckland (New Zealand), specifically [Maungawhau / Mount Eden](https://en.wikipedia.org/wiki/Maungawhau_/_Mount_Eden).
+This represents the topographic information about one of the volcanoes of Auckland (New Zealand), specifically [Maungawhau / Mount Eden](https://en.wikipedia.org/wiki/Maungawhau_/_Mount_Eden).
 But **do you know that this map is flipped?**